How a Hotel Reduces Kitchen Labour Without Touching Food Quality

 The trade-off was real, once upon a time.
 But it no longer is.

 This mentality shift comes from centrally prepped, chef-made food that’s being produced in professional kitchens.
 Portioned individually and finished on-site with a smart oven by an on-site staff.
 No chef brigade is required or no culinary training is needed.
-True restaurant quality, finished by any non-technical staff with the right equipment.
+It is the same logic behind cooking off-site — true restaurant quality anywhere, finished by any non-technical staff with the right equipment.

 Let’s have a look at what Rosslea Hall did